jpconstantineau/BlueMicro_BLE/README.md

 **Quick and easy**

+After opening this way once you can simply double click to execute

-- Right click the build-macos script in the build folder and choose open
-- Choose open from the unidentified developer warning
+- Right click the build-macos script in the build folder and choose open, then press open on the developer warning
 - Follow on screen instructions
-- After opening this way once you can simply double click to execute

 **Terminal script with parameters**